 Jo is a plant geneticist with a passion for understanding how plants coordinate their growth with their environment.

-She is currently working with Dr Judith Irwin, adapting her previous work with Professor Dame Caroline Dean on the mechanism and evolution of temperature integration in the model plant Arabidopsis thaliana, to the much bigger and genetically more complex Brassica napus (oilseed rape), as part of the BRAVO project.
+As part of the BRAVO project, led by Professor Lars Østergaard, Jo is working on work package 2, adapting her previous work with Professor Dame Caroline Dean on the mechanism and evolution of temperature integration in the model plant Arabidopsis thaliana, to the much bigger and genetically more complex Brassica napus (oilseed rape).”

 Jo is investigating how vernalisation (the process in which plants register winter, so that they flower in spring) affects flowering time and branching in rapeseed.

 She started working on vernalisation in Caroline Dean’s group, which works on the genetic mechanisms underlying flowering time control, particularly at the key floral repressor FLOWERING LOCUS C (FLC).
 FLC is a major regulator of development in Arabidopsis thaliana, as its expression determines the life history of the plant by controlling the timing of the transition to flowering.
 FLC expression must be repressed by experiencing winter before flowering can occur, in a process called vernalisation.

 However, although vernalisation allows plants to synchronise flowering with the end of winter, how do plants identify “winter”?
 In the field during autumn and winter temperatures can span twenty degrees daily, more than the difference between autumn and winter and aims to understand how plants tell the difference.

 By working closely with Dr Rea Antoniou Kourounioti in Professor Martin Howard’s group, the group have exploited the FLC system to determine how organisms can measure and integrate temperature information over months to accurately recognise the passing seasons in time to complete their life cycle.